Skip to main content

 Inspect

-The agent defines all sections and queries — this tool does not decide what is relevant.
+The caller defines all sections and queries — this tool does not decide what is relevant.
 Before calling, reason about which topics and data sources matter for this specific company: financial metrics, risk factors, sector-specific macro drivers (e.g. freight rates for shipping, power prices for aluminium smelters), recent press releases, peer context, etc. Formulate one query per section.

 Each query is run independently as a full hybrid search (dense + sparse + rerank).
+Results are raw chunks — the caller is responsible for synthesis.

 IMPORTANT — use 'ticker' on company-specific sections to avoid false positives.
 Without a ticker filter, documents that merely mention the company (e.g. as a customer or competitor) can rank above actual filings from that company.
 Omit 'ticker' only for sections where cross-company results are intentional, such as sector macro context or peer comparisons.